 Where do Western Larch grow?

 The extreme southern end of K-Country in the Cataract Creek and Highwood Junction area is the normal extreme northwest corner of the range of the Western Larch.
-You can find a fair number in the Pasque Mountain area, for instance.
+You can find a lot of them in the Pasque Mountain area, for instance.
+The larch density there really rivals any Lyall’s Larch groves in the Highwood Pass or Odlum ridge areas.

 More accessible, and for reasons oft debated by researchers, there are a number in the Interlakes and Elk Pass areas.
-Many are visible on the trail between the Upper K Dam and North Interlakes Day Use Area.
-You can look down on them from Blueberry Hill.
+Based on the maps and research, there should be many visible on the trail between the Upper K Dam and North Interlakes Day Use Area.
+Our experience says you need to snoop around in the forest a lot to find them, but they are there.
+You can see some of them on the northern slopes of Blueberry Hill from the White Spruce DUA area.
+There are even a few Western Larch growing on the flanks of Pigeon Mountain above Dead Man’s Flats; we’ve seen them with binoculars.

 Western Larch are common in British Columbia, and especially in upper reaches of the Elk Valley south of the Elk Pass.
 One theory about the Elk Pass and Interlakes Western Larches is wind blew the seeds over Elk Pass.
 Another theory is distribution by border-crossing Clark’s Nutcrackers, who are very good at long-distance seed dispersion for Whitebark Pine.
 Still other theories relate it to historic fires that occurred.